mrcljx/historical/README.markdown

 * Unobstrusive versioning **without serialization** of complex data-types.
 * Stores everything in a single database table.
 * TODO: current_user (auditing)

-## Why Another Versioning Plugin?

-You might have seen a lot of plugins that allow you to version your models' data, like `acts_as_versioned`, `paper_trail`, or `vestal_versions`.
-While `acts_as_versioned` has clear semantics and a good database design, it also generates much overhead.
-Most other plugins try to tackle this by "only storing the changes in a single table".

-The issue I had with the other approaches was that you store complex data-types in a RDBMS.
-You can call me picky but I think this would be a job for *CouchDB*. **What if I have a migration which renames column A to B?**

-*Historical* is my approach to build something between `acts_as_versioned` and `paper_trail`.

 ## Rails Version